Skip to Content Facebook Feature Image

 Some spectators draped their seats in Ukrainian flags, applauding and cheering as Marsak jumped in excitement after he finished his skate.
 He earned 86.89 points, his highest score of the season by nearly 10 points.

-After Tuesday, the top 24 of 29 skaters will move on to Friday's free skate.
-Marsak is competing against favorites like Ilia Malinin, the American “Quad God” whose stunning free skate Sunday secured the gold medal for the U.S. in the team event, and Japanese sensation Shun Sato.
+That put him in 11th place, safely among the top 24 of 29 skaters who move on to Friday's free skate.
+Marsak is competing against favorites like Ilia Malinin, the American “Quad God” whose stunning free skate Sunday secured the gold medal for the U.S. in the team event.

-If Marsak makes it through, he'll wear a costume designed by his mother, who traveled from Kyiv to Milan this week to watch him compete.
+On Friday, Marsak will wear a costume designed by his mother, who traveled from Kyiv to Milan this week to watch him compete.

 His free skate program is set to a combination of “I’m Tired” and “The Feels.”
 He said the songs, both by Labrinth and Zendaya, represent his skating journey amid a war that's destroyed much of his country — including the ice rink in Kherson where he learned to skate.